 At UMMC, eligibility for student loans requires that students apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
 Students and parents of dependent students must obtain a FAFSA PIN to complete the FAFSA.
 Usually after about a week of completing the FAFSA, the student will receive a Student Aid Report (SAR) that will confirm the information that has been entered on the FAFSA, which is important to review for any errors.
-Once the application process is complete, the Financial Aid Office sends each student a Financial Aid Award Notification.
+Once the application process is complete, the Office of Student Financial Services updates the award notification.

 Students accept the loan(s) awarded by accepting their awards online.
-When accepting loans online through MyU Portal, students will be prompted to select a Federal Direct Loan Master Promissory Note (MPN), and complete the one-time online Federal Direct Loan Entrance Counseling.
+When accepting loans online through individual Workday accounts, students will be prompted to complete a Federal Direct Loan Master Promissory Note (MPN), and complete the one-time online Federal Direct Loan Entrance Counseling.
 The Federal Direct Loan MPN is the method for all students to complete promissory notes for their direct loans.
 The initial MPN application may represent the one and only time you are required to complete an MPN.
 It is good for up to 10 years, granted you do not change lenders, change schools, or go 12 months or longer without borrowing with that particular lender.

 For Direct Parent PLUS, Direct Graduate PLUS and private student loans, the borrower will have to complete a separate online application through the direct loan program.
-We encourage you to explore each of these loan products to learn more and apply online.
+We encourage you to explore each of these loan products to learn more and apply online at studentaid.gov .